Elements of Safety Risk Management (SRM)

 Absolute safety is impossible.
 At the same time, service providers need to be able to establish thresholds for how much risk is acceptable.
 ALoS is the answer to this problem.
 What this means is that ALoS marks the point at which, for a given hazard/potential mishap:

-- The current level of safety performance satisfactory;
+- The current level of safety performance is satisfactory;

 - It would be impractical or far too expensive to take the measures needed to lessen exposure; and

-- Controls are strong enough that the residual risk is willingly taken on by the service provider.
+- Risk controls are strong enough that the residual risk is willingly taken on by the service provider.

 Final Thought: SRM Relation to Other Pillars

-While SRM is stressed more than other pillars, it none the less depends on them.
+While SRM is stressed more than other pillars, it nevertheless depends upon them.

-- Safety Assurance monitors SRM processes to ensure that SRM is working;
+- Safety Assurance monitors SRM processes to ensure that SRM is working (SRM is designed and SA tests the design);

-- Safety Promotion develops the kind of aviation safety culture that allows SRM to flourish; and
+- Safety Promotion develops the kind of aviation safety culture that allows SRM/SA relationship to flourish; and

-- Safety Policy documents many SRM resources and activities.
+- Safety Policy documents many SRM resources, activities and affords employee protections to participate in SA monitoring activities.

 For more information about SRM, you will find the FAA’s SRM overview very helpful for a full analysis of this process.